 ii.
 Boice offered that the sparrow is an example of a bird of small significance and the swallow is a picture of restlessness.
 Likewise, the insignificant can find his place in the house of God, and the restless man can find his rest (nest) there – near God’s altar.

 iii.
 “It is evidently the design of this passage to intimate to us, that in the house, and at the altar of God, a faithful soul findeth freedom from care and sorrow, quiet of mind, and gladness of spirit; like a bird that had secured a little mansion for the reception and education of her young.”
 (Horne)

 iv.
 “You and I, dear friends, will be wise if we do as this sparrow did; for she found a house for herself because she looked for it, she found it because it was there all ready for her, and she found it by appropriating it so that it became her very own.
 Thus may we appropriate the Lord Jesus Christ, by an act of faith, and so make him our very own!”
 (Spurgeon)

 b.
-Blessed are those who dwell in Your house: The Psalmist went from envying the birds living at the tabernacle to envying the priests who had rooms at the house of God.
+Blessed are those who dwell in Your house: The psalmist went from envying the birds living at the tabernacle to envying the priests who had rooms at the house of God.
 He felt they could live a life of constant praise (they will still be praising You).

-ii.
+i.
 Still be praising: “It is not enough to praise him, it must be a praising him still, before it will make a blessedness; and though to praise God be an easy matter, yet to praise him still, will be found a busy work.”
 (Baker, cited in Spurgeon)

-B. Finding strength in the Pilgrim’s journey.
+B. Finding strength for the pilgrim’s journey.